validmeasures/validmeasures.github.io/_posts/2015-10-31-tsfp-coverage-assessment-pilot-surveys.md

 Lot quality assurance sampling (LQAS) analysis used in SLEAC can be done and hence can be considered as an option if classification of coverage above or below a standard or threshold is an acceptable output.
 The required sample size for reporting coverage classifications was generally reached in all the survey areas.
 This can be used as an option if rapidity of method is paramount or if disaggregation of overall coverage results is considered an important output.
 This SLEAC classification can be used for the lower administrative unit coverage results, as this will require much smaller sample sizes, and then an aggregated coverage estimate (an exact proportion with a confidence interval) across the various administrative units can be reported.

 7. S3M sampling unit size should remain small.
 Size of sampling unit for S3M should be kept as small as possible and definitely smaller than the size that was used for the pilot surveys in Chad and Niger.
 This is particularly important so as to be able to disaggregate results down to the lower administrative units (either as classifications or estimates of coverage) and to be able to increase the robustness of the high-resolution mapping results produced by S3M.
-A resolution of between 100 – 200 km2would be ideal (which translates to a distance value of no more than 12 – 15 km between each sampling unit).
+A resolution of between 100 – 200 km^2 would be ideal (which translates to a distance value of no more than 12 – 15 km between each sampling unit).

 ## Conclusions and Recommendations